karisuchy/surfs_up/README.md

 ## Overview

-The goal of this project is to help others develop a plan to open a Surf n' Shake Shop on Hawaii's [which island?] island.
+The goal of this project is to help others develop a plan to open a Surf n' Shake Shop on Hawaii's O'ahu island.
 The shop will serve surf boards and ice cream to locals and tourists.

 I analyzed weather patterns to make sure precipitation and temperatures are ideal for this type of shop.